myzhang1029/penguin-rs/PROTOCOL.md

   - `0x06`: `Datagram` frame

 - Flow ID: a 32-bit unsigned integer in network byte order uniquely identifying the logical stream or datagram.
-Stream, datagram, and Bind operations share the same flow ID space.
+Stream and Bind operations share the same flow ID space, while Datagram operations are free to share the same flow ID space or use a different flow ID space.

 - Data: the payload of the frame, which varies based on the operation code.